MagicStack/parsing/README.rst

     Acta Informatica 7, 249-268 (1977)

-Parsing table generation requires non-trivial amounts of time for large grammars.
+Parsing table generation requires non-trivial amounts of time for large grammars, however it is still quite fast.
 Internal pickling support makes it possible to cache the most recent version of the parsing table on disk, and use the table if the current parser specification is still compatible with the one that was used to generate the pickled parsing table.
 Since the compatibility checking is quite fast, even for large grammars, this removes the need to use the standard code generation method that is used by most parser generators.

-Parser specifications are encapsulated by the Spec class.
-Parser instances use Spec instances, but are themselves based on separate classes.
+Parser specifications are encapsulated by the ``Spec`` class.
+Parser instances use ``Spec`` instances, but are themselves based on separate classes.
 This allows multiple parser instances to exist simultaneously, without requiring multiple copies of the parsing tables.
-There are two separate parser driver
+There are two separate parser driver classes:
-classes:

 Lr:
     Standard Characteristic Finite State Machine (CFSM) driver, based on